Content

 There’s a potential risk if an HIV negative person performs oral sex on someone with a penis who is living with HIV with a detectable viral load.

-This risk increases if a man’s infected pre-cum or semen gets into the other person’s mouth.
+This risk increases if infected pre-cum or semen gets into the other person’s mouth.

 Avoid getting semen in your mouth – all but one of the cases where someone has been infected with HIV through oral sex took place when an HIV positive person with a detectable viral load ejaculated into their mouth.

 Using a latex barrier over the vagina can protect against STIs and the very small risk of HIV transmission.
-Oral sex when someone is on their period carries a greater risk but only if they have a detectable viral load.
+Oral sex when someone is on their period slightly increases the likelihood of HIV being transmitted but only if they have a detectable viral load.

 Reducing the risk from oral sex